ManKakiJr/notes-app/README.md

 npm install
 ```

-3. Create a `.env` file in the server directory and add your database URL:
+3. Create a `.env` file in the server directory and add your AWS RDS URL:
 ```
-DATABASE_URL="your-elephantsql-url"
+DATABASE_URL="postgresql://username:password@your-aws-rds-endpoint:5432/dbname"
 ```

 4. Initialize Prisma and push the database schema: